 Small pools can range from 10 feet in diameter and 18 inches deep for the kiddie pool to 30 feet long and 15 feet wide for an inground or above ground family-sized pool.

-Small pool are also a good option if you have a limited or small budget or if you are looking for a tiny pool that's easy to clean.
-Pool are appropriate for any level of swimming, from beginner to advanced.
+Small pools are also a good option if you have a limited or small budget or if you are looking for a tiny pool that's easy to clean.
+Pools are appropriate for any level of swimming, from beginner to advanced.

-If you've ever dreamed of having an small inground lap pool to include in your architecture, but don't have the space or money, there are small options available.
-Small lap pool are just as effective when it comes to lap pool swimming.
+If you've ever dreamed of having a small inground lap pool to include in your architecture, but don't have the space or money, there are small options available.
+Small lap pools are just as effective when it comes to lap pool swimming.

 Happy Swimming Pool Owners - Reviews from Our Customers